j2store/userguide/product.md

     If advanced pricing option is used, i.e., a discount is offered on base price, it can be displayed using this option by setting it to **'Yes'**.
 It will show the base price in **~~strikedout~~** format.

 Example:
 In J2Store we can set the base price for the product and we can also offer some discount on base price.
 This discount on baseprice is called advanced price.
-If this option is **Enabled**(set to yes), it will show the base price in strikedout format and display the advanced price.
+If this option is **Enabled**(set to 'Yes'), it will show the base price in strikedout format and display the advanced price.
+Lets assume that the base price of a product is $ 300.00 and it is offered a discount of $ 50.00, then the new price will be $ 250.00

+It will be displayed as below:

 Base Price : ~~300.00~~

 Advanced Price : 250.00

 * ***Product Option Price***